-The Government, despite what the cool kids are saying, is there to help you.
+The government, despite what the cool kids are saying, is there to help you.
 From Pell Grants for students to various incentives for first-time home buyers, there are options to help you out.
-But what about your small business?
-Starting your own venture is expensive, a Nav survey found that 62% of business owners used their personal savings to fund their business.
-To reduce the hurt and the impact on your own wallet and preserve or kick off your cash flow, it’s wise to seek out grants or a business loan from the government for help.
+But what about your small business and funding options for your business needs?
+Starting your own venture is expensive, and access to venture capital or grant programs might not be available, especially if your business is just getting off the ground.
+A Nav survey found that 62% of business owners used their personal savings to fund their business — whether it’s an established or new business.
+To reduce the hurt and the impact on your own wallet and preserve or kick off your cash flow, it’s wise to seek out financial assistance through grants, credit unions, or a business loan from the federal government for help.

 So, then, are there options available from the government to help fund your startup?
 Let’s take a look.